Anchorsify/Anchorsify.github.io/_pages/Sand.md

  - Range: 15
  - Special: Burns 3

-Effects: This technique targets everyone in a Line 5 in front of it.
+Effects: This hits everyone in a Line 5 yards wide in front of it, out to its maximum Range.

 #### --( Glider )--
 Special, foldable wings can be installed inside the arms and/or legs of a puppet to allow them to glide and lift up with the wind, allowing for safe ranged bombardment by puppets ill equipped for close combat exchange.